jangruenwaldt/devops-digital-twin/README.md

 ## Structure

 - Step 1: download the required data into JSON.
-If the data source is GitHub, use GitHubDataAdapter.
+There is a CI job which does just this with one click.
+Otherwise, when doing this manually, so far only GitHub is supported.
+In that case, use GitHubDataAdapter.
-- Step 2: Construct the twin - either provide individual JSON file URLs, or call TwinBuilder.from_github(), which assumes the filenames used by GitHubDataAdapter.
-To do this, the twin data should be its own repository hosted on GitHub.
+- Step 2: Construct the twin - there is a CI job which expects as input a GitHub repository URL.
+This repository is expected to contain a folder TWIN_DATA with the json files named according to convention in twin_constants.py.

 ## Currently supported